Xiaofeng-Tan/Xiaofeng-Tan.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I graduated from SZU, with an honor B.E degree from CSSE and a B.Sc degree from MS.
+I graduated from SZU, with an honor B.E degree from CSSE and B.Sc degree from MS.